mologie/blog/_posts/2017-12-25-cross-compiling-cpp-with-cmake-llvm.md

 [^1]: Alpine Linux is my distribution of choice for embedded systems, because it can run from RAM and is thus not affected by power failures.
 Raspbian/Debian are designed for a read-write root filesystem, which is OK for desktop systems and servers, but a questionable choice for systems, which are supposed to work reliably in an uncontrolled environment.
 The disadvantage of Alpine is that data must be explicitly committed to persistent storage.

-[^2]: LLVM, in contrast to GCC, has cross-compilation capabilties built in and thus avoids the headache of compiling a compiler that then compiles an incomplete cross-compiler for compiling support files, with which one can finally build the real cross compiler.
+[^2]: LLVM, in contrast to GCC, has cross-compilation capabilities built in and thus avoids the headache of compiling a compiler that then compiles an incomplete cross-compiler for compiling support files, with which one can finally build the real cross compiler.
 Eek.
 Granted, LLVM from scratch is not for the faint of heart either.
 However, for the purpose of this guide, we assume that LLVM is easily installable on your system.
 After all, one LLVM installation covers all target devices.

 [^3]: This especially implies that you'll have trouble installing `alpine-sdk` on the Raspberry Pi itself.
 We'll use Docker for building the sysroot instead because of this intentional design limitation, which is reasonable for embedded systems.